tylerthomasallen/docs/src/pages/deep-linked-ads/facebook-ads-faq.md

 You can see the timezone used by your Facebook ad account [here](https://www.facebook.com/ads/manager/account_settings/information/){:target="\_blank"}.
 If you are using multiple ad accounts with Branch, be sure to align the timezones of each of them.

 If you are unable to align all timezones, you may notice some data on the Branch Dashboard does not line up exactly with data on the Facebook Dashboard.
 However, data will not be lost, but merely shifted between days.
 Summing figures over longer periods of time should greatly diminish the effect of having inconsistent time zones.

+#### Other common issues

+##### Issue with iOS 10 and Limit Ad Tracking

+In iOS 10, Apple broke the ability for app developers to collect the `IDFA` if the user had enabled `Limit Ad Tracking`.
+In this case, Branch and Facebook cannot compare notes to see who drove the install.
+This will account for about 15% discrepancy in counts across both platforms, where Branch's tracked installs will be lower.

+##### Not Collecting Advertising ID

+If you see absolutely 0 data coming through from your integration, it's possible that you're not collecting Google Advertising ID (GAID) on Android or IDFA on iOS.

+- iOS: Add the AdSupport.framework and read this extra info about [submitting](https://dev.branch.io/getting-started/sdk-integration-guide/guide/ios/#submitting-to-the-app-store TODO) to the store.
+- Android: Add Google Play Services so that we can collect GAID.
+See [here](https://dev.branch.io/getting-started/sdk-integration-guide/advanced/android/#use-google-advertising-id TODO).

+##### Installs Counted as Reinstalls, Opens on Branch

+One discrepancy root cause we've seen before is the scenario where Branch will classify an install as a reinstall or open.
+We remember the history of a particular user via their IDFA or Google Advertising ID (in addition to using a few other methods) and will detect whether the user is actually a new user or a returning user who had previously uninstalled your app.
+Facebook has a different mechanism that is limited to 180 days.
+Branch in some cases has detected reinstalls that occurred more than a year later.

+##### Don't Use setDebug

+Facebook ads are incompatible with [debug mode](/pages/apps/ios/#simulate-an-install), as this prevents us from sending the correct hardware ID to Facebook.

 #### Discrepancies with Impressions and Clicks